streetyoga/atapi/README.md

-# streetyoga.capital - Algorithmic Trading Framework
+# atf - Algorithmic Trading Framework

 This project backtests, forward tests and deploys trading algorithms and strategies on binance spot, futures and nft markets and other cryptocurrency exchanges, including arbitrage.